 Thursday, June 20, 2019

-A violin by famed maker Nicolò Amati, as well as one of only two existing mandolins and one of five existing guitars by master Antonio Stradivari -- all owned by the National Music Museum (NMM), of Vermillion, South Dakota -- are among the Cremonese treasures that will journey to Italy this fall for a year-long display.
+A violin by famed maker Nicolò Amati, as well as one of only two existing mandolins and one of five existing guitars by master Antonio Stradivari -- all owned by the National Music Museum (NMM), of Vermillion, South Dakota -- are among the Cremonese treasures that have journeyed to Italy for a year-long display.

-The historic exhibit, “Reunion in Cremona,” will take place at the Museo del Violino from September 21, 2019 to October 18, 2020.
+The historic exhibit “Reunion in Cremona” is taking place at the Museo del Violino from September 21, 2019 to October 18, 2020,

 While the NMM is undergoing a historic time of its own in South Dakota, temporarily closed for architectural metamorphosis -- these stringed instruments will be on public view at the Cremonese museum.
 The NMM is slated to reopen after construction and renovation ends, in 2021.